jiwon-seattle/Riddles-of-the-Sphinx/README.md

 ## Description

-This C# program allows user play a riddle game.
+This C# program allows a user play a riddle game.

 ### Specs
 | Spec | Input | Output |